dineshyalla/nba_app/README.md

 react-slick - Slider

 ## Documentation
-App component will haves routes defined using react-router.
+->App component will haves routes defined using react-router.
-Layout is a HOC defined inside Routes which contains the header, footer section.
+->Layout is a HOC defined inside Routes which contains the Header, Footer section.
+->Uses JSON-SERVER for providing rest apis

 ### `npm test`